 The arches on each side are braced across by compound strips, each of which consists of a 31⁄2" Strip and a 3" Strip overlapped three holes.
-The model is completed by adding the road-way suspension cables, which are represented by Cord and are arranged as shown in the illustration.
+The model is completed by adding the roadway suspension cables, which are represented by Cord and are arranged as shown in the illustration.

-6.6.
-MECHANICAL HORSE AND TRAILER
+6.6 MECHANICAL HORSE AND TRAILER

-The cab and bonnet of the mechanical horse are first constructed, and are built up on a base consisting of two 54" Strips bolted to the flanges of a 34" x 24" Flanged Plate.
-Two 54" x 24" Flexible Plates are bolted to the 54" Strips so that the Strips are extended one hole beyond the edge of the Flexible Plates, thus allowing the 31⁄2" x21⁄2" Flanged Plate representing the radiator to be sloped backwards and bolted to the Flexible Plates.
-Two 3" Strips are bolted inside the flanges of the 34" × 24" Flanged Plate and they overlap the flanges two holes.
-Two 54" Strips overlap the rear ends of the $5\frac{1}{2}$ " $\times 2\frac{1}{2}$ " Flexible Plates by three holes, and 1" x1" Angle Brackets are bolted to the lower rear corners of the two Flexible Plates for the purpose of holding the back in position.
+The cab and bonnet of the mechanical horse are first constructed, and are built up on a base consisting of two 54" Strips bolted to the flanges of a $3\frac{1}{2}$ " $\times 2\frac{1}{2}$ " Flanged Plate.
+Two 51⁄2"×21⁄2" Flexible Plates are bolted to the 54" Strips so that the Strips are extended one hole beyond the edge of the Flexible Plates, thus allowing the 34" x 24" Flanged Plate representing the radiator to be sloped backwards and bolted to the Flexible Plates.
+Two 3" Strips are bolted inside the flanges of the 34" x 24" Flanged Plate and they overlap the flanges two holes.
+Two 54" Strips overlap the rear ends of the $5\frac{1}{5}$ " $\times 2\frac{1}{5}$ " Flexible Plates by three holes. and 1"x1" Angle Brackets are bolted to the lower rear corners of the two Flexible Plates for the purpose of holding the back in position.